rachelwritingcode/UofT-Carpentries-Git-and-Github-Workshop/README.md

 - A non-profit that teaches data and coding skills to build global capacity in essential data and computational skills.
 - More information about them can be found [here](https://carpentries.org/about/).

+## Where can I find the slides?
+- The slides for the workshop can be found [here](https://docs.google.com/presentation/d/12bTlX9TLeKlBgRKVjLKifcON3wQde0GvZbGAUD3DaZI/edit).

 ---

 ## Workshop Steps for Participants